tellor-io/dataSpecs/README.md

 ## Description

-A general description of the QueryType, including its purpose and suggested sue cases.
+A general description of the QueryType, including its purpose and suggested use cases.

 ## Query Parameters